SKAPEGOHT/sgv2/README.md

   A more modern update to fit a more modern look such as a Y2K style design aesthetic.

-  Built with HTML, CSS, Javascript.
+  Built with HTML, CSS, Javascript and Gastbyjs.